 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 Commander’s Palace opened in the 1890s and is the quintessential New Orleans restaurant.
 This Garden District landmark serves all of the local staples, like turtle soup, gumbo, and barbecue shrimp, and it’s a great option for when getting a little dressed up sounds fun.
-If you want to drink 25 cent martinis while doing so though, head to Commander’s for lunch, when you can get two courses for under $25 and a few cocktails that will collectively cost you less than a dollar.
-Depending on how you feel afterward, check out the historic Lafayette Cemetery across the street, since pregaming a trip to a cemetery completely makes sense here.
+If you want to drink 25-cent martinis while doing so, though, make a reservation at Commander’s for lunch, when you can get two courses for under $30 and a few cocktails that will collectively cost you less than a dollar.
+Depending on how you feel afterward, check out the historic Lafayette Cemetery across the street—this is one of the few instances when pregaming a trip to a cemetery makes complete sense.

 Central Grocery Co.

-The po’boy might be the most famous sandwich in New Orleans, but the muffuletta - a giant Italian sandwich that can easily feed four people - is a close second.
+The po’boy might be the most famous sandwich in New Orleans, but the muffuletta—a giant Italian sandwich that can easily feed four people—is a close second.
 You can find it across the city, but it was invented at Central Grocery in the French Quarter and that’s where you should go for one.
-This Italian specialties shop looks like it’s from another century, which makes sense since it opened in 1906.
+This Italian specialty shop looks like it’s from another century, which makes sense since it opened in 1906.
 There’s always a lunch crowd, but the muffulettas are constantly being made so the line moves quick.

 If you only have brunch once in New Orleans, it should be at Brennan’s.
-This place opened more than 70 years ago and is known for both its excellent service and classic food, like eggs Benedict, gumbo, and a crawfish omelette.
+This place opened more than 70 years ago and is known for both its excellent service and classic food, like eggs benedict, gumbo, and a crawfish omelette.
 Make sure to try the brandy milk punch as well, if morning drinking is in your future.
 If you don’t feel like battling the plethora of bachelorette parties that flock to Brennan’s earlier in the day, then come for dinner instead.
-Make sure to save room for the Bananas Foster, though, which is set aflame table-side and you should not try to make in your kitchen at home.
+Make sure to save room for the bananas foster, though, which is set aflame table-side and is something you should not try to make in your kitchen at home.

 photo credit: Erwin Kuhn

-Friday lunch at Galatoire’s is a New Orleans right of passage.
+Friday lunch at Galatoire’s is a New Orleans rite of passage and the best way to kick off a long weekend.
 To do it right, you need to sit in the downstairs dining room, which requires getting in line on Bourbon Street before it opens at 11:30am.
-Once you’re in though, it’s basically an upscale party where the servers wear tuxes, drinking is definitely encouraged, and you can eat old school classics like shrimp remoulade and gumbo.
-If you’re looking for a proper “Yes, I’m definitely in New Orleans” way to kick off your weekend here, start at Galatoire’s.
+You can make a reservation, but there’s no guarantee of being seated on the first floor other than just showing up early.
+Once you’re in, it’s basically an upscale party where the servers wear tuxes, drinking is definitely encouraged, and you can eat old-school classics like shrimp remoulade and gumbo until you’re ready for a post-lunch nap.

 Located next door to the restaurant, Cochon Butcher is the more laidback, sandwich-centric version of its sister spot.
 Here you can enjoy things like one of the city’s best muffulettas, a grilled cheese bacon melt, and something called Le Pig Mac, which is basically a double decker pork burger with special sauce.
 If you’re making a list of lunch options for your visit, make sure to include Cochon Butcher towards the top.